-Guptill Ranch is a 7,000-acre cattle operation that Pat and Mary Lou Guptill have owned and managed for the past 25 years.
-With their five children, they are caretakers of this special landscape in western South Dakota.
-The area features grasslands with rolling hills and a wooded creek running through the ranch.
+Pat and Mary Lou Guptill have owned and managed Guptill Ranch for the past 30 years.
+With their five children, they are caretakers of this 7,000 acre landscape.
+The area of western South Dakota features grasslands with rolling hills and a wooded creek running through the ranch.

-An important part of their wildlife management is deferred grazing on their wooded creek during the nesting season and throughout most of the year.
-“Many ranchers have adopted new conservation practices to protect their natural resources,” wrote NRCS District Conservationist, Nina Pekron, in her nomination letter.
+“Many ranchers have adopted new conservation practices to protect their natural resources,” said NRCS District Conservationist, Nina Pekron.
 “Pat and Mary Lou have taken that one step further – they share their knowledge so others may follow in their footsteps.”